letmaik/gwt-phantomjs-junit-runstyle/README.md

 =================

 1. Install [PhantomJS](http://phantomjs.org/download.html) on your machine and put its folder into PATH.
-2. Add Maven dependency to your .pom:
+2. Add Maven dependency to your pom.xml:

 		<dependency>
 			<groupId>com.github.neothemachine</groupId>